edgexfoundry/edgex-compose/compose-builder/README.md

 ## Edgex Docker Compose Builder

-This folder contains the `Compose Builder` which is made up of **source** compose and environment files and **makefile** for building the single file docker composes files for the configured `release`.
-The default release is `pre-release` and the generated compose files are placed in `releases/pre-release`.
+This folder contains the `Compose Builder` which is made up of **source** compose, environment files and a **makefile** for building the single file docker composes files for the configured `release`.
+The default release is `pre-release` and the generated compose files are placed in in the top level of this repository.

 > **Note to Developers**:
-> *Once you have edited and tested your changes to these source files you **MUST** regenerate the composes using the `make build` command.*
+> *Once you have edited and tested your changes to these source files you **MUST** regenerate the standard `pre-release` compose files using the `make build` command.*

 ### Generate next release compose files

-Do the following to build compose files for next release such as `hanoi`
+Do the following to generate the compose files for next release such as `ireland`

+1. Create the new `release` branch from this branch, i.e create the `ireland` branch
+2. Checkout a new working branch from the new `release` branch
-1. Update the `RELEASE`, `REPOSITORY`, `CORE_EDGEX_REPOSITORY`, `APP_SVC_REPOSITORY`, and `versions` contained in the `.env` file.
+3. Update the `RELEASE`, `REPOSITORY`, `CORE_EDGEX_REPOSITORY`, `APP_SVC_REPOSITORY`, and `versions` contained in the `.env` file appropriately for the new release
-2. Create the release folder, i.e `release/hanoi`
+4. Run `make build`
+5. Commit changes, open PR and merge PR
+6. Update documentation for the new release to refer to the new release branch.

+### Generate dot release compose files

+1. Checkout a new working branch from the target `release` branch for the dot release, i.e the `ireland` branch
+2. Update the and `versions` contained in the `.env` file appropriately for the dot release
 3. Run `make build`
 4. Commit changes, open PR and merge PR
-5. TAG repo for new release, i.e. `1.3.0`
-   - This is need for generating dot releases and allows user to get back to the `release` source compose and .env files so they can generate custom compose files base on the `release`.
-6. **Undo changes made to `.env` file**. (values on master branch **must** remain as `nexus/nightly-build`)
-7. Commit changes, open PR and merge PR

 ### Multiple Compose files approach

 The approach used with these source compose files is the `Extending using multiple Compose files` described here: https://docs.docker.com/compose/extends/#multiple-compose-files

-The `Extending using multiple Compose files` approach along with environment files removes the all of the duplication found in previous EdgeX compose files.
+The `Extending using multiple Compose files` approach along with environment files removes the all of the duplication found in earlier EdgeX compose files.
 This approach makes running the solution more complicated due to having to list the multiple compose files required to run a particular configuration.
-To alleviate this complexity we are providing the generated single file compose files one level up and a `Makefile` has been provided here with commands that make it easy to run the multiple possible configurations while testing your changes.
+To alleviate this complexity we provide generated single file compose files one level up.
+A `Makefile` has been provided here with commands that make it easy to run one of the multiple possible configurations while testing your changes.
 See the Makefile section below for details on these commands.

 > *Note: The `make run`, `make pull` and `make gen` commands all generate a single `docker-compose.yml` file containing the content from the multiple compose files, environment files with all variables resolved for the specified options used.
 See below for list of options.*